sfomuseum/ios-label-whisperer/README.md

 Next steps are:

 * Actually extract one or more accession numbers from a piece of text.
 This needs to be an abstract protocol since the rules for extracting identifiers will vary from museum to museum.
+Related: The [sfomuseum/accession-numbers](https://github.com/sfomuseum/accession-numbers) repository.

 * Think about actions (or Protocols) for things to _do_ with an accession number.
 For example, calling an API to get more information about an object.
 Maybe that doesn't belong here and maybe this just needs to be a plain vanilla package library, or framework, that hides a bunch of boiler-plate code with "a button" that returns accession numbers.